koshachya-myata/Data_Center_Simulation/README.md

 - EnergyPlus version 23-1-0 is required for the data center simulation.

+To perform inference or analyze your simulation results, you'll need to set up [Superset](https://superset.apache.org/) and [ClickHouse](https://clickhouse.tech/).
+Please ensure that both are installed and running.
+If you haven't already set up these tools, you can find detailed instructions and example configurations in our [repository](https://github.com/YARIK-AI/ML).

+### Usage

+`make help` for view existing commands.

 ### Compatibility:

 This repository is designed to work on various platforms, but extensive testing has been done primarily on MacOS.
 Windows compatibility may require additional adjustments.

-### Usage

-`make help` for view existing commands.